-On July 5, 2005, the applicant submitted a Form I-687, Application for Status as a Temporary Resident under Section 245A of the Immigration and Nationality Act (Act).
-On January 30, 2006, the director erroneously denied the I-687 application, finding that the applicant abandoned the application, pursuant to 8 C.F.R. § 103.2(b)(13), by failing to provide requested documentation.
-Because the director erred in denying the application based on abandonment, on October 12, 2010, the director issued a notice advising the applicant of the right to appeal the decision to the Administrative Appeals Office (AAO).
-The director's decision will therefore be withdrawn, and the AAO will consider the applicant's claim de novo, evaluating the sufficiency of the evidence in the record according to its probative value and credibility as required by the regulation at 8 C.F.R. § 245a.2(d)(6).
+On September 7, 2005, the applicant submitted a Form I-687, Application for Status as a Temporary Resident under Section 245A of the Immigration and Nationality Act (Act).1 On February 2, 2006, the director of the National Benefits Center erroneously denied the I-687 that applicant abandoned the application. application. finding the pursuant to 8 C.F.R. § 103.2(b)(13), by failing to provide documentation establishing his claim for temporary resident status.2 Because the director erred in denying the application based on abandonment, on October 12, 2010, the director of the National Benefits Center issued a notice advising the applicant of the right to appeal the decision to the Administrative Appeals Office (AAO).

+On November 5, 2010, the applicant submitted a Form I-694, Notice of Appeal of Decision Under Section 210 or 245A.
+On August 1, 2011, the AAO issued the applicant a Notice of Intent to Deny (NOID) and provided the applicant 21 days in which to respond or to provide additional evidence in support of his claim.
+As of the date of this decision, no response or additional evidence has been received; therefore, the record will be considered complete.
+The director's decision will be withdrawn and the AAO will consider the applicant's claim de novo, evaluating the sufficiency of the evidence in the record according to its probative value and credibility as required by the regulation at 8 C.F.R. § 245a.2(d)(6).3

 An applicant for temporary resident status must establish entry into the United States before January 1, 1982, and continuous residence in the United States in an unlawful status since such date and through the date the application is filed.
 Section 245A(a)(2) of the Act, 8 U.S.C. § 1255a(a)(2).
 The applicant must also establish that he or she has been continuously physically present in the United States since November 6, 1986.
 Section 245(a)(3) of the Act, 8 U.S.C. § 1255a(a)(3).
-The regulations clarify that the applicant must have been physically present in the United States from November 6, 1986 until the date of filing the application.
-8 C.F.R. § 245a.2(b)(1).